 Mixed drinks are tricky.
 A vodka with soda is likely more hydrating than just a shot of vodka because you’re consuming more fluids from the soda.

 And there’s dark liquor.
 Alcohols like whiskey and brandy have high levels of congeners, including tannins and acetaldehyde.
 These might lead to dehydration more quickly, according to a 2010 study .

-Can you prevent dehydration while drinking alcohol?
+Can you stay ahead of dehydration while drinking alcohol?

 While being hydrated is important, Pfau points out that if you aren’t properly hydrated prior to drinking, your body’s water content is already low, which means you will urinate less than you would otherwise.

 “Interestingly, your hydration status before drinking alcohol will have little to do with your ending hydration status,” she says.
 “I certainly do not promote being dehydrated, but if you are already dehydrated prior to consumption of alcohol, you won't urinate quite as much.
 What you do before drinking has less to do with hydration status as what you do after [drinking] to rehydrate and recover.”

 That said, being dehydrated before drinking alcohol could cause your blood alcohol concentration to increase more quickly.
 In other words, the alcohol will hit your system faster.